Crime Stoppers asking for help in identifying driver of truck involved in a shots-fired case

 WICHITA, Kan.
 (KSNW) — Crime Stoppers of Wichita/Sedgwick County is asking for the public’s help in identifying the driver of a truck that is involved in a shots fired case.

 According to Crime Stoppers, around 8:12 p.m. on Friday, Dec.
-9, shots were fired from the truck into a neighborhood near the intersection of S Elizabeth St & W Esthner Ave.
+9, shots were fired from the truck into a neighborhood near the intersection of Elizabeth Street and Esthner Avenue.

 Crime Stoppers says the truck appears to be a light color and that it has light-colored ladder racks in its bed.